kbase/narrative/src/biokbase-doc/functions.rst

 High-Level API
 ^^^^^^^^^^^^^^

-As described in the :ref:`quickstart`, the high-level API allows you to write a new KBase narrative service with minimum fuss.
+As described in the :doc:`Quickstart </functions-quick>`, the high-level API allows you to write a new KBase narrative service with minimum fuss.
 All you need to do is initialize, wrap each method with the ``@method`` decorator, then finalize.

 .. autofunction:: init_service